-At the end of a long day, or while hanging out over a lazy weekend, there aren't many things that beat kicking back and binge watching your favorite TV shows (or a movie).
+At the end of a long day, or while hanging out at home over a lazy weekend, there aren't many things that beat kicking back and binge watching your favorite TV shows (or movies).

 But you know what is even better?

-You can get paid to watch Netflix .
+You can actually get paid to watch Netflix.

-Now no one is just going to give you that kind of cash for no reason- it does involve a little bit of work on your part.
-But why not get paid to watch Netflix, TV or your other favorite shows if you're going to do it anyways?
+Now no one is just going to give you that kind of cash for no reason — it does involve a little bit of work on your part.
+But why not get paid to watch Netflix, TV or your other favorite movies at home if you're going to do it anyways?

 Now this may not surprise you, but Netflix now has over 90 million subscribers.
 And since you need an internet connection to read this, there’s a pretty good chance you’re one of them.